Institutional Debt-to-Income (DTI) Underwriting Model

 Q: What exactly counts as a "monthly debt" for DTI?

 A: Lenders only care about debts that appear on your credit report or are legally binding.
 This includes auto loans, student loans, minimum credit card payments, personal loans, and child support/alimony.
 It does not include living expenses like cell phone bills, groceries, utilities, or health insurance premiums.
+Note: Student loans in deferment are still calculated by underwriters, usually at 0.5% to 1% of the total balance.

 Q: Why do banks use my Gross Income instead of what I actually take home?